Disclaimer: This post may contain affiliate links. If you make a purchase through them, we may earn a commission at no extra cost to you.

 In this article, we’ll explore how to check if Consent Mode v2 is enabled and working correctly on your website.

-What Is a Consent Mode?
+What Is a Google Consent Mode?

 Consent mode is a way to control how data is collected and used based on what users agree to.